Tryst Lake and Chester Lake are in the same vicinity on opposite sides of the Smith-Dorrien Trail.

 Buller Pond and a moose calf in Peter Lougheed Provincial Park, Kananaskis Country, Alberta, Canada

-The day is warming up rapidly as the 3 KM (1⅞ mile) hike begins into Tryst Lake from the small parking area off the road to the Mount Shark ski area.
+The day is warming rapidly as the 3 KM (1⅞ mile) hike begins into Tryst Lake from the small parking area turning left off the road to the Mount Shark ski area.
 The first half of the hike is level on excellent trail.
 A large cairn marks the right turn into forest where a short, steep, overgrown, rugged trail will lead to tiny and spectacular Tryst Lake.

 Being the only person here affords the opportunity to enjoy the lake and mountains without distraction and this is a day of rest from more aggressive missions.
 Photographs are taken in very tight quarters before finding a comfortable place in a lake-adjacent rock fall to sunbathe and leisurely enjoy lunch with my new little buddy 'Chipmunk'.

 Following a leisurely lunch beside Tryst Lake, this hiking day continues with a return to the car, via the route hiked in, before driving south on the Smith-Dorrien Trail a few kilometers to the Chester Lake parking area across the road from parking for Burstall Pass.
-Hiking the consistent elevation gain to Chester Lake brings recollection of many prior hikes and snowshoe trips to Chester Lake and beyond.
+Hiking the relatively consistent elevation gain to Chester Lake brings recollection of many prior hikes and snowshoe trips to Chester Lake and beyond.

 Popping over the ridge to a kilometer of good flat trail, a right turn over the creek on a log bridge leads to a the well-beaten path to the lower scree slope of Chester Mountain and a significant talus rock fall.
 Chester Lake is crystal clear, emerald and teeming with fish.